Upcoming and Recent Compliance Dates Affecting Agriculture

-EPA published a Federal Register notice (June 22, 2018) stating the pesticide safety training materials with the expanded content required by the 2015 FIFRA Worker Protection Standard (WPS) are available for use.
-The training materials with expanded content available at the Pesticide Education Resources Collaborative (PERC) were developed through an EPA cooperative agreement.
+EPA published a Federal Register notice (June 22, 2018) stating the pesticide safety training materials with the expanded content required by the 2015 FIFRA WPS are available for use.
+Updated training materials with expanded content available at the Pesticide Education Resources Collaborative (PERC) were developed through an EPA cooperative agreement and EpA approved.
 EPA also approved training materials developed by other organizations, some of which are available on PERC’s website.
-Updated training materials must be used 180 days after the publication of the notice in the Federal Register (i.e., no later than December 19, 2018).

 Certification and Training (C&T, or Certification of Pesticide Applicators) Rule

 For more information, please visit the Revised Certification Standards for Pesticide Applicators website.

 Please, visit the CERCLA and EPCRA Reporting Requirements for Air Releases of Hazardous Substances from Animal Waste at Farms website for more information.